dapr/proposals/0011-R-multiple_reminders_actors_impl.md

 ## Background

-Currently, we see multiple issue with Reminders creation/deletion at scale and with placement Service.
+Currently, we see multiple issues with Reminders creation/deletion at scale and with placement Service.
 We should be able to allow users to use core reminders/actors functionality of Dapr runtime; while implementing Reminders/Actors interface in their own way to solve these issues.

 This would let users solve reminders/actors issues as per their own requirements and design.